- Written by Dr.Mehmet Demircioglu

 Also ask whether the price is fixed, whether taxes or card fees are included, whether the final payment is due before or after the medical examination, and whether the clinic will give written confirmation of the package details.

-The clinic should not make payment feel unclear on the day of surgery.
+Payment should not become unclear on the day of surgery.

 In most cases, no. Hair transplantation is usually treated as an elective cosmetic procedure, so ordinary health insurance often does not cover it.